How to Decide Between Being a Web Designer vs. Web Developer in 3 Easy Steps

 If you need more guidance when it comes to choosing which way to start your tech career, try these resources:

-With Skillcrush’s Break Into Tech course, whether you decide to focus on front end development or web design, you’ll learn HTML and CSS, work on HTML and CSS projects for your portfolio, and get access to more than a dozen coding and design courses.
+With Skillcrush’s Break Into Tech course, whether you focus on front end development or web design, you’ll learn HTML and CSS, work on HTML and CSS projects for your portfolio, and get access to more than a dozen coding and design courses.

 As soon as you learn those basic skills that both web designers and developers need, like HTML and CSS, you’ll be that much closer to uncovering the tech career that will be perfect for you.